 The Technical University of Munich

-The Technical University of Munich (TUM) combines top-class facilities for cutting-edge research with unique learning opportunities for 39,081 students.
-TUM scientists are committed to finding solutions to the major challenges facing society as we move forward: Health & Nutrition • Energy & Natural Resources • Environment & Climate • Information & Communications • Mobility & Infrastructure.
+The Technical University of Munich (TUM) combines top-class facilities for cutting-edge research with unique learning opportunities for students.
+It is committed to finding solutions to the major challenges facing society as we move forward: Health & Nutrition • Energy & Natural Resources • Environment & Climate • Information & Communications • Mobility & Infrastructure.
 TUM thinks and acts with an entrepreneurial spirit.
-Its aim is ambitious: to create lasting value for society through excellence in education and research, the active promotion of next-generation talent and a strong entrepreneurial spirit.
-All of which combine to make TUM one of Europe’s leading universities.
+Its aim: to create lasting value for society.
+All this combines to make TUM one of Europe’s leading universities.

 TUM is one of Germany's “Universities of Excellence”.
-On June 16th 2012, TUM’s institutional strategy was approved with its Tenure Track career system for young scientists – the first of its kind in Germany.
-More about TUM's Excellence Initiative
+In 2012, TUM’s institutional strategy was approved with its Tenure Track career system for young scientists – the first of its kind in Germany.

 To realize its aim of creating lasting value for society, TUM embraces the open mindset of a science-driven enterprise.
 It has undertaken a series of reforms since 1998 to transform itself into an entrepreneurial university.